Actinopyga agassizii

-Actinopyga agassizii, commonly known as five-toothed sea cucumber or West Indian sea cucumber, is a species of sea cucumber in the family Holothuriidae.
+Actinopyga agassizii, commonly known as the five-toothed sea cucumber or West Indian sea cucumber, is a species of sea cucumber in the family Holothuriidae.
 It was first described by German zoologist Emil Selenka in 1867.
 It is native to the Western Atlantic region, including the Gulf of Mexico and the Caribbean Sea, and is harvested for food.

 Description

 Actinopyga agassizii grows to a maximum length of approximately 35 cm.
 It has a white ground color with scattered yellow-brown spots.
 Its skin is thick and leathery, and its upper side is lined with papillae (conical fleshy protuberances) while rows of tube feet are found on its bottom side.
 It has five calcareous teeth surrounding its anus, a characteristic from which one of its common names is derived.

 Distribution and habitat

 Actinopyga agassizii is found in the tropical Western Atlantic region, its range extending from the Gulf of Mexico to the Caribbean Sea.
 It is also found off the coasts of Bermuda.
 It is nocturnal and inhabits rocky areas, coral reefs, and sea grass beds at depths between 0 and 54 m.